OTUSOFE365025/project-group-37-crn-45740/ADD Iteration 1.md

 | CRN-3     | The system shall ensure that only authorized lecturers can modify course data |

 ## Step 3 - Choose One or More Elements of the System to Decompose

-For developing the overall system, this iteration will be focusing on the **User Interface**, which will include how the user interacts with the system and the architecture that supports that.
+To achieve the iteration goal of developing the overall system, this iteration will be focusing on:
+* The **User Interface**, which will include how the user interacts with the system.
+* The **Server**, including authentication and business logic.
+* The **Data Access Layer**, including the potential data storage systems.

 ## Step 4 - Choose One or More Design Concepts that Satisfy the Inputs Considered in the Iteration